 The brash, quotable mayor who pulled New York City back from the brink with sheer force of personality and chutzpah.

-Ed Koch was New York City embodied: loud, confident, perpetually asking for a grade, and fiercely in love with his town.
-Taking office in 1978 when the city was synonymous with crime, decay, and near-bankruptcy, the former congressman governed with a combative, showman's flair.
-His signature phrase—'How'm I doin'?'—shouted from subway platforms and street corners, captured his direct, if theatrical, connection with constituents.
-Koch presided over a massive municipal rebuilding effort, restoring fiscal stability and launching a historic wave of affordable housing construction.
-His tenure was a study in contradictions: a liberal Democrat who supported the death penalty, a proud Jew who battled with the Black community, a man whose arrogance eventually contributed to his downfall.
-For three terms, he was the city's defiant id, steering it through crisis with a blend of pragmatism and relentless self-promotion that left an indelible mark on its psyche.
+Ed Koch governed New York City from 1978 to 1989, taking office as the city faced crime, decay, and near-bankruptcy.
+The former congressman shouted 'How'm I doin'?' from subway platforms and street corners, a direct, theatrical connection with constituents.
+He presided over a massive municipal rebuilding effort, restoring fiscal stability and launching a historic wave of affordable housing construction.
+A liberal Democrat who supported the death penalty, a proud Jew who battled with the Black community, Koch embodied contradictions.
+His combative, showman's flair steered the city through crisis.
+His arrogance eventually contributed to his downfall.
+For three terms, he was the city's defiant id, mixing pragmatism with relentless self-promotion.

 1901–1927